ggilpin-ctrl/pulse-app/README.md

 ## 3/17/26
 I am behind, but am going to start polishing my home screen app.
 First, I want to add a greetings for when you turn the app on.
 First when I am about to make a lot of chnaged on my code I would like to see the canvas but it owul dnot appear.
 This is much easier than doing the iphone simulator.
 But I needed to add code at the bottom of my code and then I got it to work.
+I added the grettings of the home screen to make it seem mroe personal and polished.
+I did this through if eklse statemetns and the time clock.
+So in the morning hours before 12 it will say good morning.
+Then till milatary time 18 it will say good evening then else it will say good evening.